ziadhassan157/Mostafa-Mohamed-Portfolio/README.md

 - `script.js`: Interactive logic and reveal animations.

 ## License
 This project was developed for a client.
-All rights to the content belong to Mostafa Mohamed Atya, while the engineering and design are credited to Zeyad Ahmed.
+All rights to the content belong to Mostafa Mohamed Atya, while the engineering and design are credited to Ziad Ahmed.